bndtools/bnd/README.md

 Gradle is used to build Bnd/Bndtools.
 The repo has a `build.gradle` file that builds all projects in proper order.

-`./gradlew` - Assembles, tests and releases the non-maven projects into `dist/bundles`.
+`./gradlew :build` - Assembles, tests, and releases the non-plugin projects into `dist/bundles`.

+After building the non-plugin projects, you can build the Maven and Gradle plugin projects

-`./gradlew :build :maven:deploy` - Assembles and releases the projects into `dist/bundles`.
+`./gradlew :maven:deploy` - Assembles, tests, and releases the Maven plugin projects into `dist/bundles`.

+`./gradlew :gradle-plugins:build :gradle-plugins:publish` - Assembles, tests, and releases the Gradle plugin projects into `dist/bundles`.

 The repo includes the gradle wrapper, `gradlew`, command.